Yiling-J/django-cacheme/README.md

 }
 ```

-Finally run migration before use
+Finally run migrate before use

 ## Features for Django

 #### - Cacheme Decorator

-Django-Cacheme add a new parameter to cacheme decorator:
+Django-Cacheme add new parameters to cacheme decorator:

 `invalid_models`/`invalid_m2m_models`: List, default [].
 Models and m2m models that will trigger the invalid
 signal, every model must has an invalid_key property(can be a list), and m2m model need m2m keys(see Model part).
 And when signal is called, all members in the model instance invalid key will be removed.

 #### - Model property/attribute